2023 IRS Mileage Reimbursement Rates

 Each year, the IRS sets optional standard mileage rates as a simple way to calculate the deductible costs of operating an automobile for business, charitable, or medical purposes.
-You also have the option of calculating the actual costs of using your vehicle rather than using the standard mileage rates.
+Employers also have the option of calculating the actual costs of using their vehicle rather than using the standard mileage rates.

-- 16 cents per mile driven for medical or moving purposes for qualified active duty members of the Armed Forces (down from 2020)
+- Medical / Moving: 22 cents per mile for qualified active duty members of the Armed Forces* (unchanged)

-As an employer, you may optionally reimburse your employees using this rate or a lower rate so as long as the employee provides an accounting of the miles driven using their personal vehicles for business purposes.
+Employers may optionally reimburse employees using this rate or a lower rate so as long as the employee provides an accounting of the miles driven using their personal vehicles for business purposes.
 Miles driven from their home to work are not allowable.
-The reimbursement can be paid non-tax if the rate per mile used is less than the IRS rate.
-However, your reimbursement will limit your employees' ability to expense the use of their vehicles on their personal returns.
+The reimbursement can be paid nontax if the rate per mile used is less than the IRS rate.
+However, employer reimbursement will limit the employee's ability to expense the use of their vehicles on their personal returns.

 Disclaimer: This information is provided as a self-help tool and does not constitute legal or financial advice.
 Laws, regulations and lending products are changing daily and decisions as to whether or how to use this information and/or what actions to take are solely those of the employer.
 The providers of this information disclaim any and all responsibility and liability for its accuracy, completeness or fitness for your particular business purposes.